eonm-abes/step-by-step/README.md

 # Usage

-Inside your prerequest script and or your test script :
+Inside your prerequest script and/or your tests :

 ```js
 eval(pm.globals.get("stepByStep"));